VIBE: Relaxed, Family Friendly

 The best thing about Little Talbot Island is that you can do nothing at all.
 Sure, you can hike, camp, fish and swim.
 But this little paradise is so unspoiled it is perfect for pure relaxation.
 Long Island Outfitters is Talbot Islands State Park's canoe and kayak provider located on A1A between Little Talbot and Big Talbot Islands.
 Rentals and guided trips are available.
 It's worth it to rent a kayak and explore the Simpson and Myrtle Creek salt marsh waters to see the variety of wildlife.
 This beach is definitely a paddling paradise.

 Look Out!
 This Could Happen...

 The biggest issue right now in 2022 is beach erosion on Little Talbot Island.
+Sadly this is a challenge for many beaches in Florida, especially after hurricanes.
 Because of this, the beach access and camping sites may be limited.
 This is not a beach for larger RV camping.
 Check the Florida State Park website before you head out.
 On the weekend, like every other beach, Little Talbot Island can get crowded.
 It is very secluded and there is only one route into the park and that is A1A.
 Depending on the time of day you are traveling, you could get stuck in traffic for hours.
 That's why we recommend you check FL511 for timely traffic congestion issues, weather and more.
 Don't leave home without it!

 What We Really Think About Little Talbot Island